 But that is only part of the equation for American families trying to get through this challenging period.
 It’s not only about cash coming into households, but also the cash going out.

-The deferment is not a gift.
+The debt deferment is not a gift.
 The intention is to provide breathing room.

 This is not just a humanitarian imperative.
 It also reflects a sound and established principle in responding to debt problems, from ancient Mesopotamia to modern financial crises.
 When borrowers face a “liquidity shock” – a sudden and potentially transitory loss of ability to pay – the correct response is to give more time to repay.
 Pursuing repayment in such circumstances produces unnecessary, avoidable, and lasting harm.